johnbumgarner/sotu_speeches_text_analysis/README.md

 </p>

 <p align="justify">
 This experiment also looked at the usage of superlatives by a President.
 A superlative is an exaggerated or hyperbolical expression.
 These words can be used to describe an object at the highest (e.g., wealthiest) or lowest limit (e.g., poorest).
-Some of the superlative used by Presidents included 'most beautiful', 'bravest', 'hottest', 'safest', 'smartest' and 'toughest.'
+Some of the superlative used by Presidents included most beautiful, bravest, hottest, safest, smartest and toughest.
 </p>

 <p align="center"><br>